wp-plugins/eg-attachments/readme.txt

 * **force_saveas** forces the browser to show the dialog box (Run / Save as) rather than display attachment.
 Values: true or false.
 Default: the default value is defined in the **Settings page** in administration interface.
 * **icon** specify if icons will be displayed or not.
 Default value: 1 or TRUE.
 If value is 0 or FALSE, list displayed will be ul/li (html simple list) rather than dl/dt/dd (definition list).
 Two specific keywords can be used with **docid** option: **first** and **last** allow to display the first and the last attachment of list.
 Be careful, **first** or **last** can change according the sort option !
 These keywords must be used alone.
 You can have syntax such as: first,10,11.
 * **logged_users** authorizes access to the file, to logged users only, or to all users.
 Possible values: 0, all users can visualize or download attachments, and 1, only logged users can access to attachments.
-Default value: 0.
+Default value: the default value is defined in the **Settings page** in administration interface.

 **Example 1:** `[attachments size=medium doctype=document title="Attachments" titletag=h2 orderby="title"]`